 The Apple Fitness+ app is encouraging me to mark World Yoga Day with a 20-minute activity.
 I can see how this could be a real motivator for down days.
 I put this off, and off but decided to give it ago.
 It was a massive achievement as I created a source of entertainment for my kids.
 I am slowly getting used to the Apple Fitness Platform, a structured programme would definitely be advantageous.

 My three focus apps remain, Healthfit, Heart Analyzer and Zones.

 Day 8 didn’t end well.
 I had planned to charge my Apple Watch at some point during the day but had forgotten.
 That evening I received a warning that I needed to charge the watch if I wanted to track sleep.
 I saw the alert, forgot about it and remembered at 11pm.
-I placed the watch on to charge and, of course, fell asleep.
+That evening I placed the watch on to charge and, of course, fell asleep.
 I woke just after 12 and put the watch back on.
 A disaster in process and as a result Health hasn’t any sleep data at all in the app.

 I topped up the charge in the morning and managed to get the watch to 94%.
 I can’t believe just how quickly it charges; I just need to get into the routine of charging it.

 Day 9 was quiet in terms of activity, the 5km run before 6am, a full-on day and my endeavour to win the internal yoga day badge has wiped me out.
 20 minutes of charge at 11pm and the watch was set for monitoring sleep.